Slamy/Yaumataca/README.md

 ![Example picture of an attached picoprobe to the Yaumataca](doc/picoprobe.jpg)

 Keep in mind to only connect 5V (purple wire) when operating the Yaumataca without any home computer attached!
-The 5V power supply is usually provided using the controller port and not from the PC!
+The 5V power supply is usually provided by the controller port and not from the PC!
-It must not be delivered by the developer PC and the homecomputer at the same time!
+It must not be delivered by both the developer PC and the homecomputer at the same time!

 ## Recommended IDE